JacobFV/Nodal-RL/README.md

 - **In-context and Multiple Domain learning**: how quickly the agent can adapt from pure observation without any gradient updates and measuring the performance of this adaptation across diverse skill domains
 - **Diverse Agent-Environments**: some on the experimentation list: board games (chess, checkers, go), kinesthetic (one legged hopper, spider, humanoid), content completion (video from frame sequence, natural language modeling, image inpainting, music generation), computer interface (web surfing, VM Bash interface, VM gui interface, world of bits++), 3D worlds (MALMO, Second Life), design (natural language documents, artwork, mechanical engineering, electrical engineering using VM interface), second-hand research (using VM interface with Internet), programming (using VM interface, Desmos, GeoGebra, Bash REPL, Jupyter Python, selfML), and conditioning with only natural language conversation and interactive demonstrations to complete real world objectives.

 Specific experiments are published under [Notebooks](https://github.com/Nodal-RL/notebooks).
-All data for a single timestep are represented by $1$-dimensional tensors.
+All data for a single timestep are represented by $2$-dimensional probabilistic tensors with `tensorflow` with the second dimension representing random variations along the $N$ elements that extend in the datum's first dimension.
 In initial experiments, agents will consist of only specialized nodes.
 As more environments are experimented with, however, nodes will be reused with greater frequency and less architecture change.
 Ultimately, the agent will consist of a virtual machine interface where tasks are conditioned with an axillary natural language interface and at times by overriding the policy with manual demonstrations.

 # Results